zhaow-de/bumpsemver/README.md

 `--allow-dirty`
-  Normally, bumpsemver will abort if the working directory is dirty to protect yourself from releasing unversioned files and/or overwriting unsaved changes.
+  Normally, bumpsemver will abort if the working directory is dirty to protect yourself from releasing not versioned files and/or overwriting unsaved changes.
   Use this option to override this check.

 `--verbose`